Iszzytech/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12. 11-directories_permissions -> A Script to add Executable permission to only sub-directories in a current directory leaving out other files
 13. 12-directory_permissions -> A script to create a dir with specified permission
 14. 13-change_group -> A script to change the group of a file.
 If the group isnot available you use sudo groupadd [group_name]
 15. 100-change_owner_and_group -> This is to the change the owner and group of every files in a current directory
+16. 101-symbolic_link_permissions -> This is to change the owner and group of a symbolic link